williamgilpin/cphy/labs/documentation_and_formatting.md

             curr = self.traj[-1]
         self.traj.append((curr - self.x0) + 0.1 * random.random())
         return self.traj[-1]

+    def run(self, n):
+        """
+        Simulate the process for a given number of steps

+        Args:
+            n (int): The number of steps to simulate

+        Returns:
+            list: The n steps of the dynamical process

+        """
+        for _ in range(n):
+            self.step()
+        return self.traj
 ```

 The docstring for the class itself should include a description of the class, and a description of each attribute.
 The docstring for the `__init__` method should include a description of the class, and a description of each argument.
 The docstring for class-specific methods like the `step` method should include a description of the method, and a description of the return value, just as for functions.

+Some common fields in a class-level docstring are:

-+ Attributes: A description of each attribute of the class
++ Attributes: A description of each attribute of the class.
+This would include instance variables that are bound to the class, such as `self.x0` in the example above.
-+ Methods: A description of each method of the class
++ Methods: A description of each method of the class.
+This would include custom instance methods, such as `step` in the example above.
+This usually would not include any methods inherited from a parent class.
-+ Raises: A description of any errors that may be raised by the class
++ Raises: A description of any errors that may be raised by the class, especially if the class is a subclass of a built-in class.
-+ Warnings: A description of any warnings that may be raised by the class
++ Warnings: A description of any warnings that may be raised by the class.
-+ Notes: Any additional information that may be useful to the user
++ Notes: Any additional information that may be useful to the user, such as citations or a description of the algorithm used to implement the class.
-+ See Also: A list of related classes
++ See Also: A list of related classes or functions.
-+ Examples: A list of examples of how to use the class
++ Examples: A list of examples of how to use the class.